mjamesruggiero/dotfiles/README.md

 * `.vimrc` - which may call some special bash files
 * `.tmux.conf` - pretty vanilla
 * `set_tmux.sh` - sets up my sessions and windows.
 A work in progress.
+* `build_unittest.py` - code generator for Python, Ruby, and Java class/unit tests

 TODO
 ----------
-* Include python scripts that build class & testfiles for me
-* Include my ancient "run unit tests in vim" script
+* my ancient "run unit tests in vim" script
 * more vim filters in python
 * more tmux automation